ethanpost/quizk.ing/Engineering/Send_Cut_Send/01-07-CAD_Tutorial_-_Construction_Lines,_Patterns,_Trim_&_Extend-_Education_Chapter_1_Lesson_7.md

 ---

-A) Always use the simplest method available
+A) Follow exact procedures for consistency

 B) There's always more than one way to design a part

-C) Follow exact procedures for consistency
+C) Avoid using advanced tools when possible

-D) Avoid using advanced tools when possible
+D) Always use the simplest method available

 ---

-There's always more than one way to design a part
+B) There's always more than one way to design a part

 ///